BradleyCulley/bradleyculley.github.io/_posts/2025-broken-02-23-Ocean-Boulevard.md

 </p>

 <p>
-Something I noticed during my time in Hampton was how soothing the sound of waves is.
+Something I noticed in Hampton was how soothing the sound of waves is.
 I understood better why people pay a premium for oceanfront properties.
+It was like a jetpack of calm for my mind.
 </p>

 <hr/>